mezcel/rosary.net/README.md

 - Notice!
 - This is not a Git project.
 - Enclosed are the important files illustrating code functionalities and outlines of my design algorithm.
-- If it is worth your time to “Fork” me, then you are welcome to email me for a password to open the 7zip project files.
+- You are welcome to email me for a password to open the 7zip project files.
 - I would love to talk you through it.
 There are secret snares, let me point out where they are.
 ```